alexiusvdt/UniversityRegistrar/README.md

 ### Objectives

-The goal for this project was to create a fully functional CRUD MVC web application that utilizes a many-to-many MySQL database.
+The initial goal for this project was to create a fully functional CRUD MVC web application that utilizes a many-to-many MySQL database.
 EF Core was used for communication with the database.

+Now, I am splitting the project into a dotnet backend with a react SPA front

 ## Setup/Installation Requirements